Slot Machine Terms

 A multiplier is a feature or symbol that significantly increases your winning payouts.
 For example, a 3x multiplier triples your win.

 A nudge slot has symbols that move up or down once the reel has stopped.
-They provide additional wins and an added excitement to slot titles.
+They provide additional wins and added excitement to slot titles.

 Slot machines get called one-armed bandits all around the world.
 This slot machine slang originated because they have a lever (or one arm) and are programmed to take money from players.